karlcswanson/CatPatch/README.md

 # CatPatch
 ![PCB](doc/img/pcb.png)

-This repository is a collection of reference images and PCB designs for a CAT5e/CAT6 based audio subsnake and DI system.
+This repository is a collection of reference images and KiCad PCB designs for a CAT5e/CAT6 based audio subsnake and DI system.

 Labels can be printed on standard ID cards and can be attached with 3M Command Strip adhesive.

-A build log for the DI and breakout cable can be found [here](https://imgur.com/a/OviKR).
+A brief build log for the DI and breakout cable can be found [here](https://imgur.com/a/OviKR).

 ## Pinouts
 The system, as labeled, is pin-compatible with RAT and ETS audio twisted pair products.
 The silkscreen and wiring can be adjusted to make it compatible with other standards.